sonata-nfv/tng-industrial-pilot/fsm/quagga-config/README.md

-Sonata's FSM for cache VNF
+Sonata's FSM for vrouter VNF